spencernemy/quine-mccluskey-c/README.md

 - Efficient data organization using structs and dynamic arrays
 - Careful tracking of memory ownership and lifecycle
 - Clean separation between computation and output

+## Why This Project Matters

+Boolean minimization is a fundamental problem in digital logic design and compiler optimization.
+While tools like Karnaugh maps work for small cases, the Quine–McCluskey algorithm provides a systematic, scalable approach to exact minimization.

+This project demonstrates how a non-trivial algorithm can be implemented from scratch in C, combining bit-level manipulation, dynamic memory management, and multi-phase problem solving.
+It highlights the transition from theoretical concepts to a working system with real input, processing, and output.

+Beyond Boolean algebra, the project reinforces core computer science skills including:
+- Designing and structuring multi-stage algorithms
+- Managing memory safely in low-level languages
+- Translating mathematical logic into efficient code

 ---